-Task execution at store level is a challenge for most retailers.
-An effective task management system drives store execution, participation and engagement to new heights.
+Task execution at site level is a challenge for most retail and hospitality groups.
+An effective task management system drives store execution, site participation and engagement to new heights.

 A common mistake retailers make is trying to manage tasks over email.
 It is next to impossible to keep on top of complex programs and many moving parts through email – who has and hasn’t done what, where, and when.

-That is why we have put together this comprehensive guide to task management for retailers.
-Actionable ideas to improve your task management system and become a master at multi-unit operations execution.
+That is why we have put together this comprehensive guide to task management for retail and hospitality.

 |What is Retail Task Management?|